HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 - **Functionality**:
 	- Implement an infinite scrolling view to display a potentially large number of nano contracts.
 	- Make each list item actionable, leading to the **Nano Contract Transactions** screen upon selection.
-	- Each item list item must contain *Nano Contract ID* and *Blueprint Name* information.
+	- Each list item must contain *Nano Contract ID* and *Blueprint Name* information.

 - **Visibility Conditions**:
 	- The list should only display *Nano Contracts* that the user has registered.